Chicken lo mein is an easy Chinese take out dish to make at home in less than 30 minutes! Laden with colorful vegetables and Chinese noodles.

 - Next stir fry scallions and mushrooms, then the peppers and snow peas.

-- When everything is done, return to the wok.
+- When chicken and vegetables are cooked, return to the wok.

-- Add the sherry and the rest of the soy sauce mixture and pepper.
+- Add the sherry, oyster sauce, ginger, soy sauce mixture and pepper.
 Reduce heat.
 Cover and simmer for 1 more minute.

-- Meanwhile, drain noodles, then add to wok.
+- Add noodles to wok.
 Stir to coat.

 - Serve immediately.